-- Full time, part time and casual employees are entitled to long service leave (LSL). - Long service leave is an entitlement from the Long Service Leave Act 1958. - The length of continuous employment for an employee's long service leave entitlement is based on the total time with the business, rather than any one employer.
-An employer who buys a business or part of a business will take on the long service leave obligations for existing employees if there has been a transmission of business.
-This applies regardless of anything written in the sale contract.
+'The one and the same employer' also includes employers who previously owned a business, where there has been a transmission of business.
+This means an employer who buys or otherwise acquires a business or part of a business will take on the long service leave obligations for existing employees if there has been a transmission of business.
+This applies regardless of anything written in a sale of business contract.